bitrockteam/bitrock-website/src/blog/an-introduction-to-deno.md

 Many other languages - Python included - share this concept of having a library of reference that is stable and tested by developers who maintain it.

-Deno is at an initial stage, so the list is still short - but certainly there will be further implementations in the future.
+Since Deno is at an initial stage, the list is still short - but certainly there will be further implementations in the future.

 <br />